 Watching live cooking shows with your favorite celebrity chefs can be a great way to save time and prepare meals, as many TV channels have them.

 If you don’t have a television in your kitchen, but you want to still watch your favorite shows while cooking or baking, there are many options available.
-These include Internet TV shows, tutorials on how to make certain meals on youtube.
+These include Internet TV shows, and tutorials on how to make certain meals on youtube.

 Step #5: Get Organized